Combinatorial necessary conditions for regular graphs to induce periodic quantum walks: Preliminaries

 \subsection{$\eta$-Hermitian adjacency matrices}

 Let $G = (V, \MC{A})$ be a mixed graph.
 For $\eta \in [0, 2\pi)$, the {\it $\eta$-Hermitian adjacency matrix} $H_{\eta} = H_{\eta}(G) \in \MB{C}^{V \times V}$ is defined by

 When $\eta = \frac{\pi}{2}$, the matrix $H_{\frac{\pi}{2}}$ is nothing but the Hermitian adjacency matrix.
 This is introduced by Guo--Mohar \cite{GM} and Li--Liu \cite{LL}, independently.
 When $\eta = \frac{\pi}{3}$, the matrix $H_{\frac{\pi}{3}}$ is called the Hermitian adjacency matrix of the second kind.
 This is introduced by Mohar \cite{M}.
 We refer to \cite{AAS, GS, HBHZ, HF, LY, YWY} as recent studies on Hermitian adjacency matrices.
-Note that $H_{\eta}(G^{\pm})$ coincides with the ordinary adjacency matrix of $G^{\pm}$.
+Note that $H_{\eta}(G^{\pm})$ coincides with the adjacency matrix of $G^{\pm}$ as an undirected graph.
 We also refer to gain graphs \cite{GH, LWH, MKS, R, SK, WvD, XZWT}, which are a more generalized version of mixed graphs.

 Define the {\it degree matrix} $D = D(G) \in \MB{C}^{V \times V}$ by $D_{x,y} = (\deg_{G}x)\delta_{x,y}$ for vertices $x,y \in V(G)$.
 For $\eta \in [0, 2\pi)$, the {\it normalized $\eta$-Hermitian adjacency matrix} $\NH_{\eta}$ is defined by